 - Import

-from React - Create
+useStatefrom React - Create

-as props to theTasks
+tasksas props to theTaskscomponent

-Let us receive tasks
+Let us receive tasks prop in our Tasks component.

 |